Julian Lewis: Military writings and honorary academic posts

 In 2010, Lewis was appointed as a Visiting Senior Research Fellow, Centre for Defence Studies, Department of War Studies, King's College, London; and, in 2019, he became an Honorary Professor, Strategy and Security Institute, University of Exeter.

 Honours

-Lewis was knighted in the 2023 New Year Honours for political and public service.
+Lewis was appointed to the Privy Council of the United Kingdom in March 2015 and therefore granted the style The Right Honourable.
+He was knighted in the 2023 New Year Honours for political and public service.